IBM/platinum-demos/docs/100-business-automation-streamline-work-with-watsonx-orchestrate/demo-script.md

 <details markdown="1">

-<summary>1 - Retrieving a customer list from Salesforce using conversational AI</summary>
+<summary>1 - Retrieving a customer list from a CRM using conversational AI</summary>

 <br/>